Fate/Samurai Remnant: Plot

-Miyamoto Iori is a peacekeeping ronin who is chosen to participate in the Waxing Moon Ritual, a spin-off of the Holy Grail War.
-Summoning Yamato Takeru, a Saber-class servant, they form an alliance with Takao Dayu and her Berserker-class servant, Iori's late master Miyamoto Musashi in exchange for information on other Masters and servants.
+The story follows Miyamoto Iori, a peacekeeping ronin who is chosen to participate in the Waxing Moon Ritual, a spin-off of the Holy Grail War.
+He summons a Saber-class servant known as Yamato Takeru.
+They later form an alliance with Takao Dayu and her Berserker-class servant, Iori's late master Miyamoto Musashi in exchange for information on other Masters and servants.

 While investigating Yui Shousetsu and her Rider-class servant, and fighting Chiemon and his Lancer-class servant, Iori and Saber are taken to safety by Zheng Chenggong and his Archer-class servant Zhou Yu who wish to form an alliance to deal with the problematic Assassin-class servant.
 After an investigation, the two meet Assassin's master, Dorothea Coyett, who launches a powerful yet attack on the Saber-Berserker-Archer alliance, which leaves Iori injured.
 This prompts the appearance of the Pseudo-Servant Ototachibana-hime, who has taken residence in Kaya's body.
 As such, Shousetsu detects this and sends Chiemon and Lancer to capture her.

 Iori and Saber chase after Chiemon and fight Lancer at Kanagawa.
 However their fight is interrupted by the appearance of Rogue Servants, who had been corrupted by Tsuchimikado, the overseer of the Waxing Moon.
 Saber is affected but Iori is able to save them in time.
 Archer however had begun massacring Akasaka, resulting in his own self-sacrifice.
 Assassin allows his brainwashing to commence and betrays Dorothea, leaving her to ally with Iori and Saber.
 They find Yui Shousetsu under attack by Rider and several Rogues, while Dayu sends Musashi to quell the chaos with the corrupted servants.

 Shousetsu informs Iori and Saber of Tsuchimikado's whereabouts, which was at his stronghold in Kan’ei-ji Temple.
 On the way, a corrupt Assassin wreaks havoc, leaving Iori and Saber to decide whenever they wanted to help Dorothea fight him or go straight to Tsuchimikado.